• Key supplier to the NHS

 Lifestyle shot of an elderly couple in a bedroom sleeping on an adjustable double mobility recliner bed.

-This article will go over the options you have when looking to get a hospital bed at home.
+This article goes over the options you have when looking to get a hospital bed at home.
 There are a range of reasons people may require a hospital style medical bed to provide care in their home including:

 • Upgrading a current bed.